 We may disclose your personal information to recipients that are located outside Australia to perform services in connection with our roads.

 We may disclose personal information to overseas contractors and may use off-shore servers for the purposes of data storage.
 We have engaged contractors in the Philippines, and certain other countries, and may disclose certain personal information to those contractors.

-We will take commercially reasonable steps to ensure that any overseas recipient does not breach the Australian Privacy Principles (other than Australian Privacy Principle 1) in relation to the personal information.
+We have an obligation to take reasonable steps to ensure that any overseas recipient does not breach the Australian Privacy Principles in relation to the personal information.

 |Tolling Customer Ombudsman||Office of the Australian Information Commissioner|

 |Phone: 1800 145 009||Phone: 1300 363 992|